Kazhdan projections, random walks and ergodic theorems: Introduction

 \subsection{Acknowledgments}

 The second author would like to thank the Mathematical Institute at the University of Oxford for its hospitality during a 4-month stay which made this work possible.
 Both authors thank Mikael de la Salle, Adam Skalski, Alain Valette, Rufus Willett and Guoliang Yu for valuable comments.
+We are grateful to the referee for numerous suggestions that allowed to improve the presentation significantly.